 Here, the idea is that the public is actually wrong.
 This strategy works best in highly publicised events or major competitions.
 While lines are often moved by educated punters, they can just as well be moved by casuals, i.e. ignorant bettors, the bookies' cash cows.

 It can be hard to know when to follow the public, but in general, the latter looks for hyped events and hyped athletes to bet on.
 People are more likely to bet on the team or athlete they know and love than to bet on unknown athletes or smaller teams.
-Of course, athletes become famous from past achievements; however, these former successes do not always reflect current form.
+Of course, athletes become famous for past achievements; however, these former successes do not always reflect current form.

 For example, a famous tennis player comes back after an injury and is matched up with an up-and-coming talent.
 Many casuals will bet on the famous player for name value alone, without looking at the other player’s talent, record, or win streak.